-We are excited that Roland Cooper has opened under the management of Recreational Resource Management(RRM).
-Thank you for your continued support as RRM works toward building a strong bond with the local community.
+We are excited that Roland Cooper State Park is back under the management of the Alabama State Parks, a division of the Alabama Department of Conservation and Natural Resources.
+Thank you for your continued support from the local community.

 The fishing at Roland Cooper is excellent.
 Dannelly Reservoir, also known as Millers Ferry, offers some of the best fishing in southwest Alabama.
 With ample populations of game fish in the lake, anglers should be pleased with their chances of landing a keeper.
 The park also provides boat launching facilities and hosts fishing tournaments throughout the year.